chipsalliance/Cores-VeeR-EL2/tools/riscv-dv/README.md

      Follow the instruction from the [documentation](https://github.com/riscv-software-src/riscv-isa-sim#build-steps).
 After installation make sure that the spike binary is visible in the current path.

-   - VeeR ISS (previously known as "whisper")

-     VeeR ISS (previously known as "whisper") is a simulator designed specifically for VeeR.
-To build and install VeeR ISS follow the instructions in its [documentation](https://github.com/chipsalliance/VeeR-ISS#compiling-whisper).

    - Renode

      [Renode](www.renode.io) is a full-fledged embedded system simulator developed at Antmicro.
 Its capabilities go beyond simulating a RISC-V core.
 In configuration for RISCV-DV only basic features are used just to be able to produce execution trace log.